jasperpato/resistanceAI/src-py/resistance/readme.md

-Our two final Resistance agents are Bayes3 and Evolved.
-They are Bayesian agents whose only difference is parameters.
+Our two final Resistance agents are the Bayesian agents Bayes3 and Evolved.

 Bayes3 is hard-coded with our best estimates of behavioural patterns.
 Evolved is hard-coded with values that were achieved through 900 genetic trails of 7500